 Our Dental Technology

-Here at Fraserview Dentist, your Fraser Street dentist is always open to incorporating some of the newest technology to provide you with better care.
+Here at Fraserview Dentist, your Fraser Street dentist is always open to incorporating some technology to provide you with better care.
 One of the latest additions to our practice is a cone beam computed tomography (CBCT) machine.
 Learn more about how the CBCT machine works and how we use it to help make your dental procedures safer and more efficient.
+Also, learn how an iTero Scanner helps with our diagnosis and treatment planning.

 What Is a CBCT Machine?